 Watchful Waiting/Active Surveillance: Because prostate cancer often grows very slowly, some men (especially those who are older or who have other major health problems) may choose not to treat their cancer.
 Instead, their doctor may suggest an approach called watchful waiting or active surveillance.
-Until recently, watchful waiting meant waiting until the cancer was causing symptoms before starting any treatment.
-Now, it is more common to watch the patient closely with regular PSA tests, rectal exams, and ultrasounds to see if the cancer is growing.
+The doctor watches the patient closely with regular PSA tests, rectal exams, and ultrasounds to see if the cancer is growing.
 If the cancer does seem to be growing or getting worse, the doctor may suggest starting treatment.

 Surgery: Surgery is an option for men with early (Stage I or II) prostate cancer.
-It is sometimes an option for men with Stage III or IV prostate cancer.
 The surgeon may remove the whole prostate or only part of it.
 Patients in good health are usually offered surgery as treatment for prostate cancer.
 Before the surgeon removes the prostate, the lymph nodes in the pelvis may be removed.
-If prostate cancer cells are found in the lymph nodes, the disease may have spread to other parts of the body.
-In this case, the surgeon may decide not to remove the prostate and may suggest other types of treatment.
+If prostate cancer cells are found in the lymph nodes, the disease may